 In addition, if your project includes research involving human subjects, you must apply to the University's Institutional Review Board for approval before commencing your work.
 This process can also take several weeks to complete, so if your project needs approval you should start your application as soon as possible.
 ICGC must receive notification of your IRB approval status in order to release your funds.

-Within a month of returning to campus or completion of the internship, the grant-winner will submit a five- to ten-page report to the Director of the ICGC Program.
+Within a month of returning to campus or completion of the internship, the grant recipient will submit a 2-3 page report to the Director of the ICGC Program.
 The report will

 - describe the activities undertaken